 This is something we dove into in detail in the article ‘10 E-commerce Marketing Tools Your Brand Needs in 2020’ back in January.
-There, we identified numerous specific programs — including Kissmetrics, SEMrush, Canva, and more — that assist with this process going both ways.
+We identified numerous specific programs — including Kissmetrics, SEMrush, Canva, and more — that assist with this process going both ways.
 Some of them help to turn e-commerce conversions into data operations, and others incentivize sales.
-Altogether, though, they emphasize the growing significance of simple, third-party tools that brands can use to improve marketing effectiveness.
+Altogether, they emphasize the growing significance of simple, third-party tools that brands can use to improve marketing effectiveness.

 Superior Internal Collaboration

 What we’re referring to, essentially, is the improvement in digital workspaces and project management software.
 Writing about the latter, Box points out just how many functions can be performed in a centralized online workspace.
 They include file sharing, project planning, progress tracking, app usage, and seamless collaboration.
-All of these functions in one place make it easier for marketing teams to work cohesively.
+All of these functions in one place, making it easier for marketing teams to work cohesively.
 So, while improved project management doesn’t directly yield marketing results, it can transform the process in a very positive way.

 Emphasis on Quality Content